live-clones/scotch/README.md

 * It is dynamically parametrizable thanks to strategy strings that are interpreted at run-time.

-* It uses system memory efficiently, to process large graphs and meshes without incurring out-of-memory faults;
+* It uses system memory efficiently, to process large graphs and meshes without incurring out-of-memory faults.

 * It is highly modular and documented.
 Since it has been released under the CeCILL-C free/libre software license, it can be used as a testbed for the easy and quick development and testing of new partitioning and ordering methods.

 * It can be easily interfaced to other programs.
-The programs comprising the SCOTCH project have been designed to run in command-line mode without any interactive prompting, so that they can be called easily from other programs by means of system() or popen() calls, or piped together on a single command line.
+The programs comprising the Scotch project have been designed to run in command-line mode without any interactive prompting, so that they can be called easily from other programs by means of system() or popen() calls, or piped together on a single command line.
 Moreover, vertex labeling capabilities allow for easy renumbering of vertices.

 * It provides many tools to build, check, and display graphs, meshes and matrix patterns.

 * It is written in C and uses the POSIX interface, which makes it highly portable.
-PT-SCOTCH uses the MPI interface, and optionally the POSIX threads.
+PT-Scotch uses the MPI interface, and optionally the POSIX threads.

 Get Scotch